MaayanLab/DRC-Portals/drc-portals/app/info/standards/markdown/FAIRshake.md

 ## Introduction
 The FAIR data principles -- findability, accessibility, interoperability, and resuability -- were first proposed by [Wilkinson et al. (*Scientific Data*, 2016)](https://www.nature.com/articles/sdata201618) to set guidelines for improving data reuse infrastructure in academia.
 In other words, the FAIR guidelines aim to facilitate continuous reuse of digital objects or re-analysis of data, improve automated knowledge integration, and simplify access to various tools and resources.

 Within the CFDE, the FAIR principles are a critical component of our goal to meaningfully synthesize information across Common Fund DCCs to maximize knowledge extraction and promote novel hypothesis generation.
+To learn more about how DCCs can improve the FAIRness of their digital objects, please see the example code and datasets available in the [NIH-CFDE FAIR Cookbook](https://fairshake.cloud/the-fair-cookbook/intro.html).

 ## Resources